The Bianchi Cup

 The Bianchi Cup is a major action pistol tournament in the United States, held in May at the Green Valley Rifle & Pistol Club in Missouri.
 The Bianchi Cup is the only major shooting tournament that has retained its original course of fire since its inception.

 Due to the diversity of stages, the tournament is widely considered one of the most difficult championships in all of the shooting sports.

 In 2023, the Civilian Marksmanship Program (CMP) took over the match and rebranded it the CMP Bianchi Cup.
-Title sponsor of the CMP Bianchi Cup is the MidwayUSA.
+Title sponsor of the CMP Bianchi Cup is the SDS Arms.

 CMP Bianchi Cup events

 The CMP Bianchi Cup consists of four events: the Practical Event, the Moving Target (Mover) Event, the Barricade Event, and the Falling Plates Event.
 Competitors shoot from both standing and prone positions and are also required to shoot with strong and weak hands at various stages.
 There are no makeup shots in the CMP Bianchi Cup, adding to its difficulty.
 Competitors fire in Open, Metallic, Production and Production Optic classes within each event.

 The Practical Event: Competitors fire at distances from 10 yards to 50 yards under varying time limits from the shooting line.

 The Barricade Event: Competitors fire at targets on either side of the barricade at different distances and under varying time limits from within shooting boxes and behind barricades.

 The Falling Plate Event: Competitors fire at eight-inch round steel plates arranged in banks of six at distances from 10 to 25 yards under varying time limits.

 The Moving Target (Mover) Event: Competitors fire from within shooting boxes at distances ranging from 10 to 25 yards at a target moving from left to right, with the target exposed for six seconds.

 The event draws top shooters from all over the world.
 Past international competitors have hailed from Austria, Australia, Canada, Germany, Italy, Japan, Lithuania, the Netherlands, New Zealand, Norway, Philippines, Saudi Arabia (1987–1989), Republic of South Africa, Switzerland, Taiwan (1996), Thailand (1993 and 1994), and the United Kingdom.